 Barkada

+$$-$$$.
 I couldn’t write a guide on where to eat in Hong Kong without including my very own restaurant!
 Part of Hong Kong’s Singular Concepts hospitality group, Barkada serves up both traditional and new versions of Filipino dishes.
-The airy space opens onto a pedestrian-only street right under the Mid-Levels escalator, so it’s the perfect place to kick off before a night out with your barkada (group of friends), especially while grooving to my very own playlist of hip hop and R&B. You can read more about the restaurant in this in-depth interview.
+The airy, dog-friendly space opens onto a pedestrian-only street right under the Mid-Levels escalator, so it’s the perfect place to kick off before a night out with your barkada (group of friends), especially while grooving to my very own playlist of hip hop and R&B.

-EAT THIS: adobo popcorn chicken, tuna kinilaw, adobo birria quesotacos, spicy funky coconut noodles, sizzling pork belly sisig, mango float, boodle fight
+EAT THIS: adobo popcorn chicken, tuna kinilaw, adobo birria quesotacos, spicy funky coconut noodles, sizzling pork belly sisig, ube biko sundae, boodle fight

 Tung Po Kitchen